Nations employ drastic tactics to fight microscopic foe

 Across the U.S., where cases have topped 1,700, a sense of urgency was pervasive.
 Professional athletes and entertainers were among those infected.

 Schools emptied of students and workplace cubicles went vacant.
 Crowded gatherings were restricted from New York to California.
-Disneyland and Disney World will close in the coming days.
-And sports fans can even cheer their favorite teams from the safety of their living rooms since professional basketball, baseball, hockey, soccer and other leagues canceled and postponed games.
+Disneyland and Disney World were to close in coming days.
+And sports fans could not even cheer their favorite teams from the safety of their living rooms since professional basketball, baseball, hockey, soccer and other leagues canceled and postponed games.

 Yet decisions still loomed for the biggest athletic competition of them all — the 2020 Summer Olympics — which was still firmly on the calendar.
 The International Olympic Committee and the Tokyo organizing committee were not considering canceling or delaying the games, “absolutely not at all,” said Japan Olympics minister Seiko Hashimoto.

 Hinnant reported from Paris.
-Associated Press writers Hyung-jin Kim in Seoul, South Korea, Mari Yamaguchi in Tokyo, Rod McGuirk in Canberra, Australia, Munir Ahmed in Islamabad, Pakistan, Jan Olsen in Copenhagen, Aritz Para in Madrid and David Rising in Berlin contributed to this report.
+Associated Press writers Kim Tong-hyung and Hyung-jin Kim in Seoul, South Korea, Mari Yamaguchi in Tokyo, Rod McGuirk in Canberra, Australia, Munir Ahmed in Islamabad, Pakistan, Jan Olsen in Copenhagen, Aritz Para in Madrid and David Rising in Berlin contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.